venveo/craft-collections/README.md

 # Use Laravel Collections in Craft CMS Plugins

 [Collections is a really powerful Laravel class](https://laravel.com/docs/master/collections) that provides "a fluent, convenient wrapper for working with arrays of data".
-Don't just take our words for it, Adam Watham is working on a book called "[Refactoring to Collections](http://adamwathan.me/refactoring-to-collections/)" and he also has a [great screencast on using collectons](http://adamwathan.me/2015/01/01/refactoring-loops-and-conditionals/)..
+Don't just take our words for it, Adam Watham is working on a book called "[Refactoring to Collections](http://adamwathan.me/refactoring-to-collections/)" and he also has a [great screencast on using collections](http://adamwathan.me/2015/01/01/refactoring-loops-and-conditionals/)..

-There are often times when we are working with Craft CMS and wish we had Collections support, so we decied to build this plugin!
+There are often times when we are working with Craft CMS and wish we had Collections support, so we decided to build this plugin!

 ## Requirements